 }

-After successful submit, the reference webapp navigates to / (the Dashboard).
+After a successful submit, the reference FE navigates to /.

 Gotchas